 MSHO works directly with our member practices to provide a mechanism to educate and support our reimbursement personnel throughout the state.
 If your practice is a member of MSHO and you are involved in reimbursement, please be sure to check the MSHO event page to obtain information on the next MSHO Reimbursement Meeting.

-MSHO Reimbursement meetings are held twice a year at locations throughout the state.
+MSHO Reimbursement meetings are held twice a year, as well as several webinars throughout the year.